alan-yilun-li/Force-Field/README.md

 ![Alt text](https://github.com/alan-yilun-li/HarambeQuest/blob/master/graphics/gitHubSC.png?raw=true "HarambeQuest")

-As you can see, the goal of the game is to rack up points by catching as many bananas as possible (before they rot on the ground!) and avoid catching the babies (... well, before anything unfortunate happens).
+As you can see, the goal of the game is to rack up points by catching as many bananas as possible (before they rot on the ground!) and avoid catching the babies.

 I also tried using a variable time step game loop.
 This idea was given to me when reading Robert Nystrom's "Game Programming Patterns" (found here: http://gameprogrammingpatterns.com/game-loop.html).